zaber04/ip-address-manager/README.md

 ## Gateway Microservice

-1. Receives all incoming requests
+1. Receives all incoming requests and forwards them
 2. Rate limits requests

+*** We intentionally didn't attach any header to verify whether the request is from `gateway` microservice or not.
+It simply helps us in postman testing.
+In production environment, apart from jwt, we will be using another level of authorization to enforce routing flow.

 ## IpHandler Microservice